 Less stress and anxiety about finances

-FINRA reports that 65% of women feel anxious about their personal finances, compared to 54% of men.
-One of the major factors for these high levels of stress and anxiety is low financial literacy.
+FINRA reports that 65% of women feel stress and concern about their personal finances, in comparison to 54% of men.
+One of the major reasons for these high levels of stress and anxiety is low financial literacy.

 So, it follows that increasing your financial education will relieve some of these feelings.
 You might find it also improves relationships with family members once this strain has gone.